Programmes - Faculty of Humanities, first year of the undergraduate course

 Latin

-The written test will consist of the translation into Italian (or into one of the other modern languages specified in the call) of a passage taken from a Latin literary text.
-The passage proposed will present a degree of complexity commensurate with the best level of secondary high school knowledge.
+The written test will consist of the translation into Italian (or into one of the other modern languages specified in the call) of a passage taken from a text of Latin literature.
+The passage proposed will present a degree of complexity commensurate with the best high school knowledge.
 The capacity for lexical, morphological and syntactical interpretation will be assessed.
-The assessment will be based on the number and type of errors.
-For the preparation of the written test, the "Translations" from former years should be consulted.
+Assessment will be based on the number and type of errors.
+For the preparation of the written test you are advised to consult the "Translations of past years.

-The oral test will consist of the reading and interpretation of some passages of Latin poetry and prose and of a discussion of historical-literary issues.
-The test is aimed at assessing not so much the cumulative possession of notions and information as the capacity to tackle, with the guidance of the commission, individual problems of a linguistic and literary nature.
-Candidates will be required to translate, with the aid of the commission, a passage of Latin poetry and /or prose.
-Knowledge of the basic notions of prosody and metrics and the capacity for a metrical reading of the hexameter are desirable.
-Candidates must also demonstrate a basic knowledge, acquired from a good secondary high school textbook, of the trends and key figures of Latin literature.
-For the preparation of the oral test, the "Text analyses" exercises should be consulted.
+The oral test will consist of the reading and interpretation of various Latin poetry and prose passages and the discussion of issues of literary history.
+The test is designed to bring out not so much the cumulative possession of notions and information as the ability to deal, under the guidance of the commission, with individual issues of a linguistic and literary nature.
+The candidate will translate, with the aid of the commission, a passage of Latin poetry and/or prose.
+Candidates are advised to have some knowledge of the basic notions of prosody and metrics and the capacity for metric reading of the hexameter.
+Assessment will be made of candidates' knowledge, acquired from their high school textbooks, of the main authors and developments of Latin literature.
+For the preparation of the oral test, you are advised to consult the exercises on "text analysis".

 • Lucretius, De rerum natura